Alex Ibacache

-Alex Matías Ibacache Mora (born 11 January 1999) is a Chilean footballer who plays as left back for Everton de Viña del Mar on loan from Argentine side Belgrano.
+Alex Matías Ibacache Mora (born 11 January 1999) is a Chilean footballer who plays as left back for Deportes Antofagasta.

 Club career

-In 2023, he joined Argentine side San Lorenzo on loan from Everton on a deal for one year with an option to buy.
+In 2023, Ibacache joined Argentine side San Lorenzo on loan from Everton on a deal for one year with an option to buy.
 After issues with San Lorenzo, he ended his contract with both them and Everton and joined Belgrano on a deal until December 2025.
 In August 2024, he returned to Everton on loan.
+Back to Belgrano, he ended his contract in February 2026.

+In March 2026, Ibacache signed with Deportes Antofagasta in the Primera B de Chile.

 International career

 At under-20 level, Ibacache represented Chile in both the 2018 South American Games, winning the gold medal, and the 2019 South American Championship.

 Personal life

 His brother, Lucas Andrés, is a footballer from the San Luis de Quillota youth system who emigrated to Albania joining KF Butrinti in 2023 and KF Maliqi in 2024.